 Strength vs. Hypertrophy

 What is best for natural athletes?
-Lifting progressively heavier weights (aka getting superhuman strong) or lifting lighter weights to “feel the muscles working” and get a pump?
+Lifting progressively heavier weights (aka getting superhuman strong) or lifting lighter weights to “feel the burn” and get a pump?

 You know my stance on this.